5 Ways to Reduce Tremors

 By Dr. Sarah Somers and Dr. Tricia O’Driscoll

 Tremors are a common symptom associated with Parkinson’s disease, a chronic progressive neurological disorder.
 Medical management may or may not help with reducing tremors so it is imperative to help patients find a specific way to combat tremors.
 Therefore, we are going to share with you tips that we’ve seen improve quality of life with patients, large groups of individuals, and our community.
 How great would it be for you to feel more confident in a crowd, eating in public, and attend family/grandchild/sporting events?
+With these 5 ways to reduce tremors for Parkinson’s disease you can feel confident when out and about living your life to the fullest.

 Each one of these tips can be individualized to you, because everyone has different symptoms.
 Maybe all, or just one with help you feel better, move better, and look better.